mil-oss/MTFXML/README.md

 This project supports collaborative development, configuration management and implementation of United States and NATO Message Text Format (MTF) military standards using the Extensible Markup Language and Web technologies.

-Detailed informration and resources are available at:
+Detailed information and resources are available at:

 https://github.com/mil-oss/MTFXML/wiki